Alien: Covenant movie review: game over, man

 After a truly spectacular and fresh opening sequence, everyone might as well be enacting a Bond puppet show, which is sometimes unpleasantly retro-icky.

-This is the sneaky cleverness of Skyfall: it is, at last, going to tell us why Bond still matters.
-It is not going to make it easy on itself, though, nosiree.
+What we witness here is the destruction of the old Bond mystique, and the creation of a new one.
+This is the sneaky cleverness of the film: it is, at last, going to tell us why Bond still matters.

 Here’s an at-a-glance look at my picks for tomorrow night’s Academy Awards…